emlid/navio2-docs/docs/Navio-APM/configuring-raspberry-pi.md

 **Use ethernet**

-If you’re working on Raspberry Pi B+ or have a USB-to-Ethernet adapter you can connect to it over ethernet by connecting it to the switch, router or directly to your laptop.
+You can connect to Raspberry Pi over Ethernet by plugging it using Ethernet cable to a switch, router or directly to your computer.

 **Finding an IP address**